Zachary Laoutides: Career

 In 2017 Laoutides premiered the film Black Ruby at the London Independent Film Awards.
 The company claimed it was the first to be shot with an iPhone 7.
 He earned nine nominations in London and Rome.
-Laoutides also changed his eye color, skin tone, and hair color for his role in the movie.
 His performance was compared with Montgomery Clift and Marlon Brando.

-The Los Angeles Film Forum Awards critics called him "the best natural independent actor of 2018 and a master at subtlety."
-He was named one of the Top Indie actors to look for in 2019.

-Laoutides being referred as a “method actor”, whose schooling was in journalism and sees acting as an extension using research to create his characters.
-He was compared to a young independent dark version of Ryan Gosling at the Los Angeles Film Festival.

 In September 2020, Laoutides was cast along with Jaime Zevallos and Alexander James Rodriguez in the upcoming film "Where Sweet Dreams Die."
-The movie completed shooting in Chicago and New York in March of 2022.
+The movie completed shooting in Chicago and New York in March 2022.